-A binary search tree is a special implementation of a binary tree and are commonly used for tree interview questions.
-As with a binary tree, each node can have at most two children.
-Additionally, we call it a "search" tree because build it get fast data access in O(log n) time.
+A binary search tree is a special implementation of a binary tree and is commonly used for tree interview questions.
+Just like a standard binary tree, each node can have at most two children.
+Additionally, we call it a "search" tree because it gets fast data access in O(log n) time.

 Binary Search Trees in Interviews

-- Find position of element based on order
+- Find the position of an element based on the order

 Binary Search Trees Explained

-A binary search tree means we have ordered data.
-Looking at any give node, if we follow its left child, all the items will be smaller than the current node.
+This means with a BST, we have ordered data.
+Looking at any given node, if we follow its left child, all the items will be smaller than the current node.
 If we follow its right child, all the items will be larger.